 Although his life and career ended abruptly, his legacy survives through his extensive body of work.
-In large part, due to the fact, Morel Campos transcribed many of his compositions and made them available to the public.
+In large part due to the fact Morel Campos transcribed many of his compositions and made them available to the public.

 Today, various institutions and schools bear his name.
 Also, his statue holds a place of honor in Ponce’s Plaza Las Delicias.
 In 2001, Morel Campos was inducted into the International Latin Music Hall of Fame.
-Also, in 1984 the Puerto Rican Government declared May 16, “Juan Morel Campos Day.”
+Also, in 1984, the Puerto Rican Government declared May 16 “Juan Morel Campos Day.”

-Cruz composed several works that are preserved in the General Archive of Puerto Rico, including the mazurka Lulú, which Ernesto Alonso published in Unpublished Scores of Puerto Rican Composers (Editorial ICP, 2015).
+Cruz composed several works preserved in the General Archive of Puerto Rico, including the mazurka Lulú, which Ernesto Alonso published in Unpublished Scores of Puerto Rican Composers (Editorial ICP, 2015).
 Also, the Danza, Ritita, dedicated to the pianist from Ponce Sisila Arce, and the waltz Mujeres de fuego.

 Cruz was born in Ponce on July 3, 1864.
 He stood out as an excellent bombardino player in Juan Morel Campos’ La Lira Ponceña Orchestra and the Ponce Firefighters Band.
-His prowess on the instrument earned him the moniker, “King of the Euphonium.”
+His prowess on the instrument earned him the moniker “King of the Euphonium.”